Professional Learning Opportunities 2020-21

-These programmes comprise twilight seminars, an enquiry-based project and opportunities to learn from established leaders in other schools or non-educational settings.
+The above programmes comprise twilight seminars, an enquiry-based project and opportunities to learn from established leaders in other schools or non-educational settings.

--Subject-specific training and support in most subject areas at KS3, KS4 and A Level
+-We specialise in Maths support at all key stages (KS1 - A Level), but can also offer subject-specific training and support in most subject areas at KS3, KS4 and A Level

--Whole school leadership support, including coaching and/or mentoring for Headteachers
+-Coaching and/or mentoring for Headteachers

 Research - All of our work is evidence-based and underpinned by on-going research, from finding the most effective ways to develop future leaders to identifying how we might best support other schools.
 In addition, we are currently working on four explicit research priorities.
 Please let us know if you would like to find out more about any of these projects: